 Considering that auto insurance is one of the main things that make car ownership costly, as per the infographic from carsurance.net, you should use every resource at your disposal to make a sound decision.

-Despite the obvious advantages of using the internet to buy auto insurance, it is not for everyone nor is suitable for every situation.
+Despite the obvious advantages of using the internet to buy Auto Surety Bonds, it is not for everyone nor is suitable for every situation.
 There are instances when you may still have to talk to an agent.
 Below are some of them.

 1. You Get Outrageously Low Offers